haroutboujakjian/Vuesalize/documentation/README.md

 </script>
 ```

-or a horiztonal bar chart can be displayed by passing in 'horizontal' for the direction prop.
+or a horizontal bar chart can be displayed by passing in 'horizontal' for the direction prop.

 <div style="display: flex; justify-content: center">
     <grouped-bar-chart-example :horizontal="true">